 In the case of either scenario, supporting documentation must be submitted with a waiver application.
 The waiver application should be filed at the CRA office, closest to where the services are being provided.
 The processing of the waiver can take up to 30 days.
 It is recommended that you file at least 30 days before your first payment, or 30 days before you start rendering services in Canada.

-While you can file the waiver afterwards, the reduced withholding tax rate will only apply once the waiver is actually approved.
+While you can file the waiver afterward, the reduced withholding tax rate will only apply once the waiver is actually approved.
 Filing a waiver application does not replace the need to file a tax return.
-Also, you as a non resident rendering services in Canada must ask your customer for a T4A-NR slip.
+Also, you as a non-resident rendering service in Canada must ask your customer for a T4A-NR slip.
 This slip will report the taxes deducted and the amount paid to you during the year.